 Want to learn how to draw anime eyes without getting stuck on tiny details?
-Start with the big shapes first: the upper lash line, the lower lid, the iris, the pupil, and the highlight.
-If those five pieces sit in the right place, the eye already feels like anime before you add color or heavy shading.
+Build the eye in six simple passes: upper lash line, lower lid, iris, pupil, highlight, then shading.
+If those pieces sit in the right place, the drawing already reads as anime before you add color or heavy lashes.

 I usually tell beginners to keep the first sketch light and a little boring.
 A clean almond or rounded shape, one large iris, and two simple highlights will teach you more than piling on lashes too early.
 Once the structure works, you can push the style toward cute, sharp, sleepy, angry, or dramatic.